 The boys both cheerfully chimed in; “Hi William”.

 William froze momentarily before running away and hiding behind the sofa.

-I knew what had happened and said “William is smiling boys and wants to say hi back.
-You all have a lovely evening ….”
+I knew what had happened and said “William wants to say hi back.
+Sending all our love ….”

-I ended the call as quickly as I could without being rude, before going behind the sofa to find William crying.
+I ended the call as quickly as I could without being rude, but swiftly so I could go to where William had ran.

 He looked up at me and said “Mommy I really wanted to say Hi but I just couldn’t, once it was my turn I just couldn’t do it”.

 PDA also presents itself in the everyday, taken for granted moments.

 It’s not always dramatic incidents or challenging behaviour.